julianbachiller/QuickFT/README.md

 Both the QuickFT protocol and the Linux port should be considered an excersise in protocol design and sockets programming in C language.

-The library implementation allows programs to set up a server or a client very easily, asi shown in the program examples bundled with the library.
+The library implementation allows programs to set up a server or a client very easily, as shown in the program examples bundled with the library.

 The server is designed in such a way that allows serving multiple simultaneous requests from file